dinde451/jarr.d1/Jarulfs_Guide.md

 Restrictions in the dungeon

-As explained in chapter 3.8, prefixes and suffixes are assigned to items based on a monsters unmodified mlvl.
+As explained in CHAPTER_LINK_item-creation-in-dungeon, prefixes and suffixes are assigned to items based on a monsters unmodified mlvl.
 This means that no prefix or suffix with a qlvl higher than 30 (34 when a unique monster drops it as they have a +4 bonus) can be found in the dungeons, except from Diablo and